russellgordon/ics3u-s2-2023-24/src/site/notes/Tasks/Trading Cards.md

 ## Progress and due date

-The task is due by 11 PM this Monday, January 22, 2023.
+The task is due by 11 PM this Wednesday, January 24, 2023.

 Prior to the final deadline, [on Notion](https://notion.so):
 - [ ] Share progress regularly